InstitutoTodosPelaSaude/flexpipe/README.md

 ERROR: unsupported rooting mechanisms or root not found
 ```

-'JF912185' is a Yellow Fever Virus genome.
+'JF912185' is a Yellow Fever Virus (YFV) genome.
 If you are not running a YFV analysis, you need to add an appropriate genome in `config/keep.txt`, and also change the root [genome(s)](https://github.com/InstitutoTodosPelaSaude/flexpipe/blob/main/Snakefile#L39) listed in `rule parameters`:

 ```
 rule parameters: